handegar/fv1utils/README.md

 Converts a rom/bank file to a proper C header file

 ## ArduinoEEPROMWriter
-An Arduino program/sketch for writing a ROM file to en EEPROM.
+An Arduino program/sketch for writing a binary file to an EEPROM.

 # Usage
 Use `cat file1.bin file2.bin > bank.bin` to compile a bank of